Hurghada Excursions to Cairo

 Two-day Hurghada Tours to Pyramids by Flight

 Enjoy a tour to Cairo from Hurghada for 1 Night / two days to discover Cairo highlights.
 You will visit the Giza pyramids and the step pyramid overnight at the 5-star hotel.
-The next day, you will see the Egyptian museum, the citadel and Khan EL Khalily bazaar then we will drive you back to your hotel in Hurghada.
+The next day, you will see the Egyptian museum, the citadel and Khan EL Khalily bazaar, and then we will drive you back to your hotel in Hurghada.

 Pyramids of Giza